RobXYZ/viofosync/README.md

 ![CI](https://github.com/RobXYZ/viofosync/actions/workflows/ci.yml/badge.svg) ![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg) ![Docker](https://img.shields.io/docker/pulls/robxyz/viofosync)

-Self-hosted web app for syncing, browsing, and exporting recordings from a Viofo dashcam (tested with the A229 Pro) over Wi-Fi.
+Self-hosted web app for syncing, browsing, and exporting recordings from a Viofo dashcam over Wi-Fi.
+It should work with most current Viofo cameras.
 Runs as a single Docker container on a NAS or any always-on host on the same network as the dashcam.

 > **v2 is a full rewrite.** v1 was a cron-driven CLI based on [BlackVueSync](https://github.com/acolomba/BlackVueSync). v2 uses the same dashcam protocol but ships a web UI, journey-detected GPS maps, a timeline video editor, ffmpeg exports, JSON-backed settings, a first-run setup wizard, and a UI-driven download manager.
 The v1 cron CLI is preserved on the `main` branch.